devnall/notes/BonMots.md

 * apodysophilia - A feverish desire or undue eagerness to undress

 * clinomania - a obsessive or abnormal desire to stay in bed
+* trichotillomania - an abnormal desire to pull out one's hair

 * sesquipedaliophobia - fear of long words (alternately Hippopotomonstro-Sesquipedaliophobia)
 * ochlophobia or enochlophobia - fear of crowds